 The region provides excellent mule deer and antelope hunting.
 Upland game bird and waterfowl opportunities are available.
 Fishing in ponds/reservoirs and 3 major rivers, the Missouri, Yellowstone and Tongue, provide a unique warm water fishing experience.
 The paddlefish season in the spring is only available in eastern Montana.
 Wildlife can be viewed in many locations across the landscape.

-The region has six state parks, four wildlife management areas and numerous fishing access sites for your enjoyment.
+The region has 6 state parks, 4 wildlife management areas and numerous fishing access sites for your enjoyment.
 Bring the family for a summer vacation or fall hunting trip and experience the beauty and wildlife of the region.

 The Montana Fish, Wildlife and Parks Region 7 Citizen Advisory Council will hold an open house Thursday, Dec.
 18, 2014, in Miles City to meet with state senators and representatives and department staff concerning the upcoming legislative session.

 Montana Fish, Wildlife & Parks is seeking public comment on more than 50 fishing contests proposed statewide for the open-water season of 2015.
 Four of these proposed contests are in Region 7.